 A licensed cosmetologist cannot perform any shaving of the face.

 A licensed barber can perform all hair services, including color and permanent waving.
-They can also perform facials, including shaving of the face with a straight razor.
-This skill alone is the reason you see many cosmetologists return to school and attend barber crossover courses in order to obtain barber’s license.
+They can also shave the face.
+This skill alone is the reason you see many cosmetologists return to school and attend barber crossover courses in order to obtain a barber’s license.

 Licensed barbers cannot do any waxing or nail services.